BiiT-Solutions/InfographicEngine/README.md

 ### Text

 Sets a text in the image.
+If you want to create a new line separator, use the `\n` character.
+The system will automatically split the line if founds this character.

 The allowed properties are: